janus-idp/backstage-showcase/docs/dynamic-plugins/frontend-plugin-wiring.md

 ## Using mount points

-This section aims to allow users dynamic extension of [Catalog Components](https://backstage.io/docs/plugins/composability/#catalog-components), but can be used to extend additional views in the future as well.

 Mount points are defined identifiers available across the application.
 These points specifically allow users to extend existing pages with additional content.

+### Customizing Entity page

+This section aims to allow users dynamic extension of [Catalog Components](https://backstage.io/docs/plugins/composability/#catalog-components), but can be used to extend additional views in the future as well.

 The following mount points are available: